t3rminalV/FreeNAS-SABnzbd-OpenVPN/README.md

 root@SABnzbd_3:/FreeNAS-SABnzbd-OpenVPN # make
 ```

-The setup script will walk you through a coupe additional steps.
+The setup script will walk you through a couple additional steps.

 When you've finished these steps, you'll need to copy your `openvpn.conf` and the associated keys into `/FreeNAS-SABnzbd-OpenVPN/openvpn`.
 For Private Internet Access, these are available using the following command: